-Registration is open for the AAU Karate North Carolina State championship on March 14, at the Wake Tech Community College, North Campus, Bldg K. The mappable address is 6750 Perry Creek Road, Raleigh.
+Thank you for visitng the AAU Karate North Carolina State championship on March 14, at the Wake Tech Community College, North Campus, Bldg K.

-- Expected number of athletes: 350 from the Carolinas, Virginia, Georgia, New York, New Jersey, Florida, and more!
+- We welcomed 250 athletes from the Carolinas, Virginia, Georgia, New York, New Jersey, Florida, and more!

 - Rotational team kumite for teams of 3 males or 3 females.